 “Citrus and Pine” by Mr. Boddington’s Studio: Punctuated with peppy oranges, this Christmas party invitation feels fresh and unexpected.

-Snowy holiday card design ideas
+Snowy holiday card ideas

 “Silhouette Snowflakes” by Linda and Harriet: No matter the image you choose, this snowflakes design immediately adds a festive feel.